The Board Shape defines the shape of the finished board.

 A keepout boundary defined by placing standard line objects on the keepout layer.

 Keepout boundaries can be defined by placing any standard design objects: such as lines, arcs, fills and regions, on the Keepout layer.
 Objects placed on the Keepout layer create a keepout on all signal layers.

 You can also define layer-specific keepouts on any copper layer.
 To do this:

 Click on the layer tab of the required layer.

 Define the boundary or area of the keepout area by placing layer-specific keepout objects (Place » Keepout submenu).
-Layer specific keepouts are standard objects with the Keepout attribute enabled.
-They are displayed in the same color as the layer with a keepout colored edge.
-Note that layer-specific keepout objects are not included in Gerber or ODB++ output files.
+Layer specific keepouts are simply standard objects with the Keepout attribute enabled.
+They are displayed in the same color as the layer, with a keepout colored edge.
+Note that layer-specific keepout objects are not included in the Gerber or ODB++ output files.

 The board shape is not used for output generation, it is only the placed objects that are used.